Rooxo-RPG/RPG_misc/Aomer/races/Ika.md

 Those hands even have four fingers each, making them a lot more adapt to living outside of water.
 As a result of having legs they can walk on, Iko's bodies are more curved allowing them to stand more straight.
 They still have two fins, one at the back and one at the top of their body, allowing them to still swim well, despite living out of water most of the time.
+Like Ika, Iko also eat mostly fish and similar creatures, but since they survive outside of water they also eat plants and animals they can find where they live.

 * live in the shallow sea water in the north west